-Does your car start fine as you switch the ignition but throttles and stalls when put in drive or reverse?
+Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 If so, you can take a sigh of relief because you’re not the only one.
 This is a common problem that persists among car owners and could be due to transmission fluid leaks, a broken torque converter, blocked idle control valve, and more.

-• What problems you car is having
+- What problems your car is having

-• What you can do to fix it
+- What you can do to fix it

 Check transmission fluid